Repair Your Cracked Driveway

-Preparation to remove all the mold, mildew, and ground in dirt is the single most important factor in preparing concrete for driveway crack repair.
+Preparation to remove all the mold, mildew, and ground in dirt is the single most important factor in preparing concrete for DIY driveway crack repair.
 To prepare concrete acid etching and pressure watching is the best option.
-This is accomplished by mixing “Muratic Acid” and water.
-Muratic Acid is commonly found at most larger hardware stores, paint supply stores, lumber companies, swimming pool supply stores, Wal-Mart, Kmart, etc.
+This is accomplished by mixing “Muriatic Acid” and water.
+Muriatic Acid is commonly found at most larger hardware stores, paint supply stores, lumber companies, swimming pool supply stores, Wal-Mart, Kmart, etc.

 How To Acid Etch Concrete

-See our advanced instructions for acid etching concrete here: http://sanitred.com/how-to-acid-etch-concrete/
+See our advanced instructions for how to acid etch concrete.

 Concrete Crack Repair and Resurfacing Concrete

 Take extra time to clean out all the cracks and crevices you may see, no matter how small or thin.
 You want your concrete patching to have a good surface to adhere to.